polterguy/polterguy.github.io/hyperlambda/index.md

 an empty line, and then click `CTRL+Space`.
 This pops up the autocompleter, and gives you a list of all Hyperlambda _"keywords"_, or slots to be more accurate.

+## Hyperlambda a DSL

+At this point you probably realise that Magic and its Hyperlambda actually is the perfect foundation for creating your own custom DSL, as in _"Domain Specific Language"_.
+And that would be a correct assessment.
+Hyperlambda perfectly fits the requirements for creating your own high level DSL programming languages, using the `ISlot` interface and its _"Super Signal"_ implementation.
+And in fact, the _"Crudifier"_ at its core is nothing but an SQL DSL language implementation, of such a high level abstraction, that the computer is able to automate the creation of the code needed to wrap your database into HTTP REST CRUD endpoint(s).

 [Home](/)